naninovel/docs/docs/guide/choices.md

 ## Adding Custom Choice Handlers

-You can customize the built-in choice handlers in any way you wish or create new handlers from scratch.
-For example, let's customize the built-in ButtonArea choice handler.
+You can add custom choice handlers based on the built-in templates or create new handlers from scratch.
+For example, let's customize the built-in `ButtonArea` template.

-All the built-in handler prefabs are stored inside `Naninovel/Resources/Naninovel/ChoiceHandlers` folder.
-While you can directly edit the prefab and immediately get the result, consider duplicating it and adding as a separate handler to avoid issues when updating Naninovel package in the future.

-Duplicate (Ctrl/Cmd+D) `ButtonArea.prefab` and move it outside of the Naninovel package, e.g. to `Assets/ChoiceHandlers` folder.
+Use `Create -> Naninovel -> Choice Handler -> ButtonArea` asset context menu to create a button area handler prefab somewhere outside of the Naninovel package, e.g. at the `Assets/ChoiceHandlers` folder.

-Edit the handler: change font, textures, add animations, etc.
+Edit the handler: change font, textures, add animations, etc. For more information on the available UI building tools, check the [Unity documentation](https://docs.unity3d.com/Manual/UISystem).

-Expose the handler to engine resources using choice handler manager GUI, which can be accessed with `Naninovel -> Resources -> Choice Handlers` context menu.
+Expose the handler to engine resources using choice handler manager GUI, which can be accessed with `Naninovel -> Resources -> Choice Handlers` editor context menu.
 Add a new record using `+` (plus) button, enter actor ID (can differ from the prefab name) and double click the record to open actor settings.
 Drag-drop handler prefab to the `Resource` field.

 <video class="video" loop autoplay><source src="https://i.gyazo.com/cb3a0ff7f22b22cec6546acb388719fc.mp4" type="video/mp4"></video>